Tip: in our Google Performance Max white paper we share comprehensive information about this new important Google Ads campaign type.

 The more data an algorithm has, the more accurately an algorithm can determine the right bid and the right combination of ad creations.
-With this structure, you also give Google the space to use all relevant placements.
+With this Search structure, you also give Google the space to use all relevant placements.
 As a result, you realize more impressions, interactions, and ultimately turnover.

 Hagakure structure: client cases